hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/08-the-story-of-faridun-and-the-minister-of-zahhak.md

 >
 > If such a guest thou knowest know him such.

+Zahhak said :

-Zahhak said: " Trouble not, it bodeth well
+> Trouble not, it bodeth well
+>

-When guests are at their ease."
+> When guests are at their ease.

 Kundrav replied :